nlantau/Portfolio/README.md

 solutions, why not head over to my [Code-Challenges](https://github.com/nlantau/Code-Challenges) repo.

 Why install precompiled binaries in no time, when you can compile everything from source?
 Glad you asked.
-[This](https://github.com/nlantau/Gentoo) is my Gentoo configs.
+[These](https://github.com/nlantau/Gentoo) are my Gentoo configs.

 I really enjoy exploring the new and unknown; learning new programming languages, paradigms and algorithms are some of my top nerdy things I enjoy doing.
 Flipping bits in a low-level C programs that gets cross-compiled to 8-bit